TomBugnon/deNEST/README.md

 #### Overview of a full simulation

-A full NETS simulation consists of the following steps:
+A full deNEST simulation consists of the following steps:

 1. **Initialize simulation** (``Simulation.__init__``)